MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Use a sliding window with a duration of 30 seconds and a period of 5 seconds.
 Emit results by setting the following trigger: AfterWatermark.pastEndOfWindow ()

 **Memorize:** `D) Use a sliding window with a duration of 30 seconds and a period of 5 seconds.
 Emit results by setting the following trigger: AfterWatermark.pastEndOfWindow ()`

-**Quick reason:** Use a sliding window with a duration of 30 seconds and a period of 5 seconds.
-Emit results by setting the following trigger: AfterWatermark.pastEndOfWindow ()

 <details>
 <summary>Full explanation</summary>